weilin-hu/artisan/README.md

 This is my first large personal project, and I want to make it the best it can be.
 If you have suggestions or concerns, I would love to hear your thoughts!
 You can most conveniently reach me at `weilinhu@wharton.upenn.edu`.

-## Set up
-To see my progress so far, navigate to the root of the repo.
-Open two terminals and do the following:
+To see my design progress so far, please visit the `pages` folder for images.
+I will hopefully deploy a 'fuller' app by end of this year!
-1. In the first terminal, navigate to the `server` folder with `cd server`.
-To start the server, simply write `npm start`.
-2. In the second terminal, navigate to the `client` folder with `cd client`.
-To start the React App, write `npm start` again.

 Enjoy! :)